euphoricpoptarts/PennsylvaniaGPUGraphClustering/README.md

 ### Modularity Comparison
-![Comparison of Clustering Modularity](images/boxplot_mod-1.png) Networkit Leiden is off the chart at a median delta of -0.427.
-pLouvain and pLeiden+ achieve higher quality than each state-of-the-art competitor nearly universally.
+![Comparison of Clustering Modularity](images/boxplot_mod-1.png) pLouvain and pLeiden+ achieve higher quality than each state-of-the-art competitor nearly universally.

 ### Memetic Modularity Comparison